 Writing science simply

 We designed and now manage the website SustainPacFish, a one-stop shop for the latest information about commercial tuna fishing in the Western and Central Pacific Ocean.
 The website is funded by the Oceanic Fisheries Management Project (OFMP2).
 Its aim is to help the small island developing states of the Pacific to implement and effectively enforce fishing rules that protect populations of tuna and local livelihoods.

-We worked with Alluvium Consulting to write stories for the third issue of their online newsletter.
+In another project with Alluvium Consulting, we worked together to write stories for the third issue of their online newsletter.
 For two, ‘Re(connecting) urban rivers with nature‘ and ‘Modelling environmental water with climate change‘, we wrote stories after interviewing people involved in the projects.
-The third, ‘The economic value of open space and urban waterways‘, we also wrote a longer piece of LinkedIn.
+For the third, ‘The economic value of open space and urban waterways‘, we also wrote a longer piece of LinkedIn.

 In 2018–19, we worked with fisheries officers in Samoa and Tonga to tease out how communities manage coastal fisheries.
 In this FAO-funded project, we workshopped templates for manuals, and collected stories from fisheries officers and community leaders to include.
 This is a continuing project.